andreaskaempf/adventofcode2023/README.md

   with a given number of red, green, and blue cubes.
 For Part 2, determine the minimum number of cubes of each colour required to play all the turns in a game, and multiply these together.

+* **Day 3** (Go): Given a 2-d surface of digits and special characters, find any embedded numbers that are adjacent to special characters, and add them up.
+For Part 2, find any pairs of numbers that are adjacent to the same asterisk, and sum up the products of these pairs.

 To compile and run a **Go** program
 * Change into the directory with the program